rubyconsumer/rubymotion-cookbook/README.md

 ## License

 RubyMotion is an official trademark of RubyMotion.
 This work is not formally related to or endorsed by the official HipByte RubyMotion open source or commercial project.

+## Thanks

+I like https://github.com/visionmedia/masteringnode system of building book(generously copying its code and structure) which is easy to build and publish.

+## Disclaimer
+No IDE or Windows machine were tortured while writing this book.

 <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/3.0/"><img alt="Creative Commons License" style="border-width:0" src="http://creativecommons.org/images/public/somerights20.png" /></a><br /><span xmlns:dc="http://purl.org/dc/elements/1.1/" href="http://purl.org/dc/dcmitype/Text" property="dc:title" rel="dc:type">RubyMotion Cookbook</span> by <span xmlns:cc="http://creativecommons.org/ns#" property="cc:attributionName">A. Senthil Nayagam</span> is licensed under a <br/> <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/3.0/">Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License</a>.